NHS Screening Programmes

 Bowel Cancer Screening

-Offered to men and women aged 60 to 74 every 2 years.
+Bowel cancer screening is currently offered to everyone aged 50 to 74 every 2 years.

 Cervical Screening